dbarton-uk/christmas-market/README.md

 For Grandpa, something tasty (169)
 For Toby the dog, some doggy treats (89)
-For the kids, something that won't get me in trouble (32, 184) and for the missus something to keep her warm and sweet (181, 19)
+For the kids, something that won't get me in trouble (32, 184) and for the trouble and strife, something to keep her warm and sweet (181, 19)

 ```cypher
 WITH [{ number: 109, for: "Bro"},